Kike Linares: Philippines

+During the first leg of the 2024 ASEAN Championship semi-finals match on 27 December 2024 against Thailand, Linares scored in the 90+5' stoppage time header, which was also his first international goal, to secure a 2–1 win which saw the Philippines beating Thailand for the first time in 52 years.

 Personal life

-Linares belongs to a family of footballers, he is cousins with Álvaro Silva – who is also a Philippines international, Enrique Silva – brother of Álvaro, who played for Malaga B and Nacho Linares, who currently plays for the U19 team of his former club, Vázquez Cultural.
+Linares belongs to a family of footballers, he is cousins with Álvaro Silva who is also a former Philippines international and also Enrique Silva, brother of Álvaro, who played for Malaga B and Nacho Linares, who currently plays for the U19 team of his former club, Vázquez Cultural.